How exactly do you say green in Italian?

 Tom indossava una giacca verde.

-Tom was wearing a green jacket.
+Tom wore a green jacket.

 L’esterno di questa scatola è verde, ma l’interno è rosso.